Investigations into Proof Structures: Reducing the Proof Size by Replacing Subproofs

 The \dterm~$d$ is called \defname{$X$-reducible} (where $X$ is \MC or \XC) for~$\alpha$ if and only if there exists a \dterm~$e'$ such that $\replace{d}{e}{e'}$ is obtained by $X$-reduction from~$d$ for~$\alpha$.
 Otherwise, $d$ is called \defname{$X$-regular}. \end{defn}

+In the names of the defined reductions, \name{M} indicates, as for \defname{\MS-reduction}, characterization solely in terms of MGTs, and \name{C} indicates replacement based on the compaction ordering.
 While \MC-reduction and \XC-reduction are similar to \MS-reduction and \XS-reduction in that they compare two MGTs or an IPT with an MGT, respectively, they differ from these in that they are not based on the replacement of a single subproof by a subproof of itself, but on the replacement of \emph{all} occurrences of a subproof by a subproof that is smaller with respect to the compaction ordering.
 They aim at reducing the compacted size.
 Differently from the \IS-, \MS- and \XS-reductions, they do not transfer from subterms to containing \dterms.
 It is, for example, possible that a subterm of a \dterm is \XC-reducible while the \dterm itself is not \XC-reducible.
 This does not come as a surprise, because a proof with smallest compacted size among all proofs of the same theorem may have a subproof of a lemma that has not the smallest compacted size among all proofs of the lemma.
 A possibility to implement \MC- and \XC-reduction is by enumerating the set $\{f \mid e \gtrc f\}$ as indicated in the proof of Proposition~\ref{prop-co-number}.

 If $d'$ is obtained from~$d$ by \MC- or \XC-reduction, then by Theorem~\ref{thm-sr-mgt} or Theorem~\ref{thm-sr-ipt}, respectively, it follows that $\mgt_{\alpha}(d) \subsumedBy \mgt_{\alpha}(d')$.
 Concerning structural properties, by Theorem~\ref{thm-replace-csize-scsize} it follows that $\csize(d) \geq \csize(d')$ and $\scsize(d) > \scsize(d')$.
 Combining this with the structural effects of the reductions from Definition~\ref{def-red-single}, we can conclude that for all the reductions specified in Definitions~\ref{def-red-single} and~\ref{def-red-all} it holds that where the triples of numbers are compared lexically.
 Hence any succession of replacement steps with these reductions, intermingling them arbitrarily, terminates after a finite number of steps.